42BV/mad-react-url/docs/rationale/queryParams.md

  <Route exact path={toUsers()} component={UserList} />
 ```

-Query params by default are strings, `mad-react-url` tries to convert
+Query params by default are strings, `@42.nl/react-url` tries to convert
 them to more concrete types.
 It does does based on the default query
-params you give to `withQueryParams`.
+params you give to `useQueryParams`.
 It does the following
 transformations:

 1. If the default query param is a boolean it converts to boolean.